MikaylaFischler/dorm-leds/README.md

 # dorm-leds
 Arduino Code for Adafruit NeoPixels in my WPI dorm room.
-It consists of three windows with the inside border lined with 30 LED/m Adafruit NeoPixel strips and two smaller strips providing lighting to my desk.
+Check out the wiki for more info!
+Maybe I'll add some images at some point.

 As stated in the description, this is probably not the best thing for Arduino/C/C++ beginners to look at for examples of the NeoPixel library, which I am saying since GitHub just added those nice new "topic" tags and someone might actually eventually stumble upon this.

-Hopefully I'll add documentation in the future.

 On "completion" of this project, specifically the library, in addition to possible increased abstraction, I may release this as a library for others to implement (with actual documentation).